daveminh/Chem456-2022F/docs/index.md

 Organic chemistry (CHEM 237)

+# iCourse Pilot

+Chem 456 has been approved as iCourse.
+The iCourse pilot program allows for a project-based class to take the place of the IPRO graduation requirement.
+As the program is in the pilot stage, the procedure for obtaining IPRO credit is not automated.

+Students should submit requests for IPRO credits through a petition in Degreeworks.
+On a student's Degreeworks page, they need to click on the three-dot icon on the top right-hand side of the page.
+They will see "Petitions" in the drop-down menu and click on "Add a new petition".
+The petition will go into a queue for UGAA to review.

 # Class Format

 The class format will be hybrid synchronous.
 In addition to being in person, class session will be streamed live and also recorded on Zoom.